Martin Browne (politician)

-Martin Browne is an Irish Sinn Féin politician who has been a Teachta Dála (TD) for the Tipperary constituency since the 2020 general election.
+Martin Browne (born 1965/1966) is an Irish former Sinn Féin politician who served as a Teachta Dála (TD) for the Tipperary constituency from 2020 to 2024.
 Browne is the Chairman of the Oireachtas Joint Committee on Public Petitions.
 A native of Cashel, he was elected as a member of Tipperary County Council in 2014 for the Cashel—Tipperary local electoral area, serving for 5 years before losing his seat.

 Political career

-Browne was first elected to a political position in the 2014 Tipperary County Council election, finishing in second place in the Cashel-Tipperary municipal district with 11% of the first preference vote.
+Browne was first elected to a political position at the 2014 Tipperary County Council election, finishing in second place in the Cashel-Tipperary municipal district with 11% of the first preference vote.
 He lost that seat at the 2019 Tipperary council election, dropping to eighth place and losing his seat to another Sinn Féin candidate, Tony Black.

 At the 2020 Irish general election Browne became a Teachta Dála for Tipperary in an election in which Sinn Féin performed much better than previously expected.